-The competition is organised in 3 phases:
+The competition has 3 phases:

-Phase 3: in 2018, the competition amongst the 30 semi-finalists will be re-opened and award the 2017 project having achieved the most significant results with an impact prize of €50,000.
+Phase 3: in 2019, the competition amongst the 30 semi-finalists will be re-opened and award the 2018 project having achieved the most significant results with an impact prize of €50,000.

-In order to select the best entries throughout the competition, the European Commission is supported by an external jury.
+To select the best entries throughout the competition, the European Commission is supported by an external jury.

-Launch of the competition: 28 February 2017, Athens
+Launch of the competition: 20 March, Paris

-The timeline for the re-opening of the Competition for the impact prize will be announced in early 2018.
+The timeline for the re-opening of the Competition for the impact prize will be announced in early 2019.